itsdax/Runescape-Web-Walker-Engine/README.md

 ##### Open-sourced world walker engine and path generation for Rune Scape written in Java.

 ## How to import to Tribot Scripts Folder
 - Simply copy the webwalker_logic package inside your scripts directory!
-(View below) If you need further help, the visit the [Scripting Help Channel](https://discord.gg/T7QeCm3) on Tribot discord.
+(View below) If you need further help, the visit the [Tribot Forums](https://discord.gg/T7QeCm3).
 - You can also clone this repo directly in your scripts directory with a few tweaks.

 <p align="center">